Pucker-up Creamy Lemon Squares

 - CRUMBS: Melt the butter in a medium bowl.
 Add the graham cracker crumbs, ground pecans, sugar, cinnamon, nutmeg, and stir to combine.
 Make sure all the crumbs are moistened in the butter.
 Press the crumbs into the bottom of the baking pan and bake for 10 minutes.
 Remove from oven, leave the oven on.

 - FILLING: In the bowl of an electric mixer fitted with the whisk attachment, whisk the yolks for 2 minutes.
-Add the condensed milk and continue to whisk for another 2 minutes.
-Stop the mixer, scrape down the sides, add the lemon zest.
-With the mixer on low, drizzle in the lemon juice, let the mixer run for 2 minutes once added.
+Add the vanilla extract and condensed milk and continue to whisk for another 2 minutes.
+Stop the mixer, scrape down the sides, add the sour cream and lemon zest.
+With the mixer on low, drizzle in the lemon juice.
+Let the mixer run for 2 minutes once added.
 The mixture will visibly look slightly thicker when done.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.